 #2 - Harry Potter and the Goblet of Fire (2005)

 Goblet of Fire is where the franchise took a major dramatic turn, with the return of Voldemort and his loyal armies.
 The plot brings together a number of magical schools to compete in a wizarding tournament which Harry finds himself forced into - this allows the story to be a lot more dynamic and action packed than other entries, and the climax is without a doubt one of the most thrilling moments.
 The haircuts are kinda dumb, but hey, who cares.
 Good stuff.

 #1 - Harry Potter and the Deathly Hallows - Part 2 (2011)

-The culmination of this decade long film franchise earned $381 million in the US and a record breaking $1.3 billion worldwide, easily becoming the highest grossing film of the series and attracting a fanbase so large that $169 million of its US earnings came from its first weekend alone.
+The culmination of this decade long film franchise earned $381 million in the US and a record breaking $1.3 billion worldwide, easily becoming the highest grossing film of the series and attracting a fanbase so large that $169 million of its US earnings came from its opening weekend alone.
 Jeez.